 The number of responses to social media posts each month

-New leases completed on time
+New contracts completed on time

 What Happens If I Don't Train My Property Management Virtual Assistant?

-Without a solid onboarding and ongoing virtual assistant training, your VA may not understand their role, meet necessary KPIs, or work well within your company's processes, software, and other systems.
+Without solid onboarding and ongoing virtual assistant training, your VA may not understand its role, meet necessary KPIs, or work well within your company's processes, software, and other systems.
 They also might not fit in well with your company's culture—despite their best efforts to work hard for you.

-Set Yourself (and Your VA) Up For Success With VPM Solutions
+Set Yourself Up For Success With the Right Real Estate Virtual Assistant

 Then, ensure they have access to ongoing training to keep them up to date on industry best practices.
-Hiring an independent contractor through VPM Solutions means property managers and real estate companies start with experienced and skilled talent that can train and ramp up quickly for your business.
-Our virtual assistants also have access to our ongoing training programs, so they always serve you and your clients well!
+Working with an independent contractor through VPM Solutions means real estate investors, agents, and brokers start with experienced and skilled talent that can train and ramp up quickly for your business.
+Our virtual assistants also have access to our ongoing training programs through the VPM Academy, so they always serve you and your clients well!